djepar/CoursGenInfo/UX/GoogleUX/Course2/Course2UX.md

 """

 ## Steps to conduct a competitive audit
+"""
-1. Outline the steps
+1. Outline the goals
-2.
+2. Create a spreadsheet with a list of your competitors
+3. Call out the specific aspects you want to compare
+4. Research each company
+5. Analyse findings
+6. Summarize findings in a report
+"""